How a Multi-Location Business Coordinated 4 Branches with One Platform

 Lessons Learned

 Consistency is the brand.
 When every location delivers the same quality, experience, and communication, member confidence grows.
-The 22% satisfaction improvement was driven primarily by consistency rather than any individual improvement at any single location.
+The 22% satisfaction improvement — from 7.2 to 8.8 out of 10 — was driven primarily by operational consistency rather than any individual improvement at any single location.
+Members reported that the studios felt more professional and reliable, even though the physical facilities and instructors were unchanged.

 Multi-location members are the most valuable.
 Members who used 2+ locations had 3x lower churn, 40% higher lifetime value, and were 5x more likely to refer friends.
 Making cross-location booking effortless unlocked this valuable behavior.

 Real-time data changes decisions.
-When the founder could see daily performance across all locations, she identified and addressed problems within hours instead of weeks.
+When the founder could see daily performance across all locations from a single dashboard, she identified and addressed operational problems within hours instead of weeks.
 A location showing declining class attendance triggered an investigation the same day, not two months later in a financial review.

 Instructor flexibility reduces cancellations.
-The cross-location substitute system worked because it provided instructors at quieter locations with additional earning opportunities — they welcomed the extra classes rather than resenting the disruption.
+The cross-location substitute system worked because it provided instructors at quieter locations with additional earning opportunities when they had availability — they welcomed the extra classes as a benefit rather than resenting the disruption to their routine.

 Standardize processes, not personalities.
 Location managers initially resisted standardization, fearing it would remove their autonomy.
-The solution was standardizing processes while preserving local personality.
+The solution was standardizing processes (booking, communication, payment) while deliberately preserving local personality (instructor style, neighborhood partnerships, community events).
 The class format was consistent; the instructor's personal style was not.
+Members appreciated both the reliability of consistency and the distinctiveness of each location's character.

 How to Replicate This Result